-Safeway stores pays out a nickel for every can.
+Safeway stores pay out a nickel for every can.
 They’re essentially giving away free nickels at the Safeway on Noriega.
 Understandably most people are unwilling to collecting bottles for a living but cashing in the bottles you have or can easily find is essentially finding free coins on the street, over and over again.

 7. Career Change

 Maybe waiting tables just isn’t cutting it, even with the tips.
-There’s no advancement in your job because it is not a realistic or rewarding.
+There’s no advancement in your job because it is not realistic or rewarding.
 Expand your skills and take advantage of why you’re in San Francisco.
 Plenty of 1%ers need their dogs walked and children picked up so expand your horizon to what will fit the need of your environment.
-Adapt and find a niche that you can grow a career in that is in demand in a wealthy, duo income, trickle down economy like San Francisco.
+Adapt and find a niche that you can grow a career in that is in demand in a wealthy, duo income, trickle-down economy like San Francisco.

 8. Explore Your City

 San Francisco is a tourist city.
-Trimming down your vacation budget to explore your own backyard is an amazing idea.
+Trimming down your vacation budget (if any) to explore your own backyard is an amazing idea.
 Living in San Francisco means you are paying for it so why not have a getaway where you can.

 For those living or relocating to San Francisco, these 8 money-saving strategies from an ex-San Franciscan that has gone through money rehab might be worth a read.
 I’ll stop talking now because I feel like if I keep repeating how to save money in San Francisco, it will begin to sound like a joke 😉